segmind/cral-docs/home.md

 ## Components

-CRAL has a modular design to enable you to use each of its components independently, Alternatively, you can use the pipeline components to get started with your
+CRAL has a modular design to enable you to use each of its components independently, Alternatively, you can use the pipeline to get started quickly with multiple networks out-of-the-box.

 | Components | Methods | Description |
 |---|---|---|